March 19, 2025

 What does that look like in reality?
 It means adopting a person-centric approach where we prioritise and validate people’s feelings; it means providing opportunities for individuals and professionals to share their different perspectives, without judgement, shame or blame; it means actively listening and learning to better understand what led to the incident so it can be avoided in the future; and it means repairing and maintaining strong relationships built on mutual trust and respect.

-Obstacles to the process of repair
+Obstacles to post-incident repair

 However, constraints on time, space and resources can present a real challenge to effective and desirable post-incident support.
 Often, despite everyone’s best intentions, the process can fall somewhat short.
 For example, sometimes the physical environment (such as a formal meeting room) inhibits relaxed, comfortable discussions; or maybe there are endless lists of questions to answer that are difficult to communicate and that do not serve the needs of the participants; or perhaps, because of a lack of time, the process is rushed, and those involved do not feel they have had adequate opportunity to be heard.